UKCloud/documentation/articles/other/other-ref-sla-definition.md

 &nbsp;                       | Dedicated Compute v2
 -----------------------------|---------------------
-**Availability commitment**  | 99.99%
+**Availability commitment**  | 99.95%
 **Availability calculation** | Availability is calculated based on the number of hours in the billing month (for example, 744 hours for months with 31 days)
 **Emergency maintenance**    | Excluded
 **Planned maintenance**      | Excluded
 **Measurement of SLA**       | Unavailability applies to existing VMs when the compute platform becomes inaccessible due to a fault recognised at the IaaS layer or lower:<ul><li>Fault is not within the customer's control (OS configuration, customer applications and customer networks)<li>Fault is within UKCloud-controlled components such as the dedicated compute infrastructure, UKCloud data centre facilities, physical firewalls and routers</ul>
 **Key exclusions**           | The following are examples of what is not covered by the SLA:<ul><li>Faults within your control, such as client application issues<li>Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or HSCN) and components co-located at UKCloud</ul>
+**Service Credit**           | 5% of monthly spend per 5% below service level target or part thereof for affected compute platform

 ### Disaster Recovery as a Service (DRaaS)

 Due to the service being dependent on connectivity between the customer data centre and UKCloud, we are unable to offer an SLA relating to the performance of this service.
 For full details of the SLA for the UKCloud for VMware platform that hosts the solution, see [*UKCloud for VMware*](#ukcloud-for-vmware).

 ### Email and Collaboration as a Service